abnerrjo/BlogSourceCode/source/_posts/2014-09-27-python-2-dot-7-pyinvaders.markdown

 comments: true
 categories: [Python, Games]
 ---
-E mais um joguinho feito, desta vez uma cópia do Space Invaders.
+The last game of terminal games series, this time a copy of Space Invaders.

 ->![]({{ root_url }}/images/posts/pyinvaders.png)<-